Second Sundays, 7:00 pm, at the Swedenborgian Church

 July 21 (third Sunday) – Farallon Quintet

-The only professional chamber music group focused exclusively on the repertoire for clarinet quintet—string quartet plus clarinet.
+Wild and diverse like the landscape for which they are named, the Farallon Quintet is the only professional chamber music group focused exclusively on the repertoire for clarinet and strings!

 August 18 (third Sunday) – Mike Marshall & Caterina Lichtenberg